ChaosAdmStudent/cuda_programming/README.md

    9. * The output is created inside the cuda function as empty tensor which will be filled within the kernel function later.

       * Before launching kernel, we specify the number of threads and blocks

+   10. Define the computation inside cuda kernel function.

+   11. It's a good idea to test output of kernel.
+This is done by writing the counterpart of this function in pytorch and compare outputs.